 HP has developed competencies in a number of technologies including RISC, networks, UNIX and object oriented capabilities.
+HP favors UNIX as the environment for Client/Server use.

 HP has a competency in supporting its marketing channels, direct and through VARs, with a high level of support.